mattbran87/time-track2/README.md

 ## Known Bugs

-There are no known bugs in this application.
+There are no known bugs but application is still under development.

 ## Support and contact details